tristanaburns/markdown-forge/app/README.md

 # Markdown Forge - Frontend Application

-This directory contains the frontend application for Markdown Forge, built with Flask and Bootstrap.
+This directory contains the autonomous frontend application for Markdown Forge, built with Flask and Bootstrap.

+## Frontend Autonomy Principles

+The frontend application follows these key principles:

+- **Independent Operation**: The UI functions as a standalone application that operates independently from the backend.
+- **API-Only Communication**: All interaction with the backend occurs exclusively through well-defined API endpoints.
+- **No Direct Backend Dependencies**: The frontend code has no direct dependencies on backend code or implementation details.
+- **Self-Contained State Management**: UI state is managed entirely within the frontend application.
+- **Independent Testing**: The frontend can be tested in isolation using mock API responses.
+- **Separate Deployment**: The frontend can be deployed independently from the backend.

 ## Overview

 The frontend application provides a modern, responsive web interface for:
 - Uploading Markdown files
-- Converting files to various formats (HTML, PDF, DOCX, PNG)
+- Converting files to various formats (HTML, PDF, DOCX, PNG, CSV, XLSX)
 - Managing converted files
 - Previewing converted content
+- Monitoring conversion history and system metrics

 ## Directory Structure